 The build quality isn’t top notch and this was demonstrated on my model when the tracks on the bottom that connects to the car broke off.

 These issues, unfortunately, for me, mean I can’t recommend the Mico AP despite its attractive design and low price.

 This is Graco’s foray into the budget end of the market and, by all accounts, it has been a phenomenal success.
-The Click Connect 30 is the #1 best-selling infant car seat on Amazon.com.
-The opportunity to grab a quality product by a leading brand at a low price is obviously very tempting.
+The Click Connect 30 is the #1 best-selling infant car seat on Amazon The opportunity to grab a quality product from a leading brand at a low price is obviously very tempting.
 But is it too good to be true?

 For example, the familiar five-point harness has been retained, as has the canopy.
 It is also just as light as its dearer cousin and the brilliant carrying handle ensures lugging it in and out of the car is no problem.
 I can see why it has been such a hit with the American public.

 So what’s missing?
 A big omission for me is the head support inserts and ‘booty’ to cover the legs and feet.
 Also, the angle of recline of the seat cannot be adjusted.

 In my opinion, these features provide extra comfort and security for your child and are well worth paying an extra $40 or so for.
 However, this is an excellent purchase if you have a strict budget and this is borne out by the sales figures.

 This is the most expensive baby car seat in the group retailing at around $300.
 I was very curious to see if this product from UPPAbaby would justify the price tag.